alievy/alievy/README.md

 Hello

-I'm Aliev, a software developer currently working at Telia and using Rust for daily work.
+I'm Aliev, a software developer based in Sweden who uses Rust for daily work.
-I started as embedded developer working with product development for 5 years.
+I started as an embedded developer and worked with product development for 5 years.
-Today I'm working in all areas, backend, frontend, embedded and cloud, so I'm more like a Fullstack Developer :)
+Today I work in all areas, backend, frontend, embedded and cloud.

 <br>